ComposableFi/composable/docs/docs/nix/troubleshooting.md

 ## Nix run command does not respect `nix.conf` configuration.

-If you're running nix on non-NixOS Linux, you may encounter some or all of the following issues, even if your config file(s) are set up correctly:
+If you're running Nix on a non-NixOS Linux, even if your config file(s) are set up correctly, you may encounter some or all of the following issues:

 ```
 experimental Nix feature is disabled.